echohubio/hubber-plugins/README.md

 ## Development

-After checking out the repo, run `npm test` to run the tests.
+After checking out the repo, run `yarn test` to run the tests.

 To release a new version:

-* npm test
+* yarn test
-* npm version major|minor|patch
+* yarn version
-* npm publish
+* yarn publish

 This will run the tests, update the version, create a git tag for the version, push git commits and tags.
 Publish the module file to [npmjs.com](https://npmjs.com).